Summary

 Wols

-Surrealism is the exteriorisation of a whole difficult experience through paper and pencil or brush.
-These improbable images are the reflection of these traumatic and unforgettable experiences.
+Surrealism is the externalization of a whole difficult experience through paper and pencil or brush.
+These incredible images are a reflection of these traumatic and unforgettable experiences.

 Some artists were able, armed with their charcoal, to capture scenes of horror and take note of acts of degradation committed on the detainees.
-Everyone could then in their own way, according to their point of view, bring to the common testimony and to all the detainees and victims of the Nazis.
+Each person could then, in his own way and according to his point of view, give common testimony to all the detainees and victims of the Nazis.

-The works of these survivors, with their diverse artistic approaches, were gradually offered to the public through exhibitions.
+The works of these survivors, with various artistic approaches, were gradually offered to the public through exhibitions.
 This public presentation, which testifies and denounces the Nazi atrocities; becomes a real link between the artist and the world around him and then begins all the work of transmitting memory.

-" Comrade, I am the last ", had shouted a prisoner, hanged before the liberation of the Auschwitz camp.
+" Comrade, I am the last", shouted a prisoner, hanged before the liberation of the Auschwitz camp.

-Zoran Music, internationally renowned painter was born in Dalmatia (then Austrian-Hungarian Empire, today Croatia) in 1909.
-He studied at the School of Fine Arts in Zagreb, then traveled to Italy, Spain, and Paris.
+Zoran Music, internationally renowned painter was born in Dalmatia (then Austria-Hungary Empire, today Croatia) in 1909.
+He studied at the School of Fine Arts in Zagreb, then traveled to Italy, Spain and Paris.
 Accused of belonging to the Resistance, he was arrested in Venice in 1944 by the Gestapo.
-Deported to Dachau, he realizes at the risk of his life, a hundred drawings describing what he sees: the hanging scenes, the crematory ovens, the corpses stacked by dozens, that is to say, the indescribable.
-Upon his return, after stays in Venice and Switzerland, he settled in Paris in 1952.
-He seeks to erase the horror from his memory, dreams, poetry, and joy of life then irrigate his work.
-But the vision of corpses imposes itself on him as a subject to be revisited and he starts drawing again.
-The memories of deportation resurface; he then continues his work.
+Deported to Dachau, he realizes at the risk of his life, a hundred drawings describing what he sees: scenes of hanging, crematoria ovens, corpses piled by tens, that is to say the indescribable.
+On his return, after stays in Venice and Switzerland, he settled in Paris in 1952.
+He seeks to erase the horror of his memory, dreams, poetry, and joy of life then irrigate his work.
+But the vision of corpses imposes itself on him as a subject to which he must return and he starts drawing again.
+Memories of deportation resurface; he then continues his work.

 Writings and remarks by Zoran Music, Biography, 1981